-The University's new Records Retention Schedule (RRS) is certified by the State of Texas for use through June 2016.
+The University's Records Retention Schedule (RRS) is certified by the State of Texas for use through June 2018.
 Please dispose of all previous schedules - the online certified schedule supersedes all other versions.

 The full RRS contains over 500 record series, arranged alphabetically by function.
 In an effort to help individuals quickly find common records (such as departmental personnel files, time sheets, P-Card records, etc.), the shortcut page is a short list of the most common administrative records found in nearly every campus office.